-(C.2) Asbestos Management
+(C.2) Asbestos management

-Asbestos management is a priority area to overcome the challenges relating to retrieval and packing / disposal as part of decommissioning plant and structures e.g. reactor vessels.
-For Magnox it has the potential to be the dominant risk to workers given the volume of material and its friable nature.
-There is work ongoing as to disposal options i.e. melting or chemical destruction vs landfill, but there is a significant R&D gap in areas such as remote retrieval and hazard management aspects to facilitate decommissioning.
+Asbestos management is a priority area to overcome the challenges relating to retrieval and packing/ disposal as part of decommissioning plant and structures e.g. reactor vessels.
+For Magnox, it has the potential to be the dominant risk to workers, given the volume of material and its friable nature.
+Disposal options i.e. melting or chemical destruction vs landfill are under investigation, but there is a significant R&D gap in areas such as remote retrieval and hazard management aspects to facilitate decommissioning.

-There is also the challenge for disposability, where asbestos may have low levels of radioactive contamination and so would be consigned to the Low-Level Waste Repository.
-Again, there would be a preference for ACMs to be in a non-friable form to meet the LLWR safety case disposability requirements.
-(Note above where alternative approaches are being explored, the goal will be to destroy the hazard).
+There is also the challenge for disposability, where asbestos may have low levels of radioactive contamination, and so would be consigned to the Low-Level Waste Repository (LLWR).
+Again, there would be a preference for asbestos-containing materials (ACMs) to be in a non-friable form to meet the LLWR safety case disposability requirements.
+(Note above where alternative approaches are being explored, the goal will be to remove the hazard).

-(C.3) Managing Ageing Assets and Conventional Decommissioning Hazards
+(C.3) Managing ageing assets and conventional decommissioning hazards

 Given the long timescales for decommissioning, there is a need to manage and maintain plant, buildings and structures until they can be decommissioned.
-The condition management of aging assets covers: material / structure degradation including aging steelwork and reinforced concrete which is an area that would benefit from R&D, as well as understanding the balance between using the condition and predicted condition of assets to inform decommissioning priority.
+The condition management of aging assets covers material/ structure degradation, including aging steelwork and reinforced concrete, which is an area that would benefit from R&D, as well as understanding the balance between using the condition and predicted condition of assets to inform decommissioning priority.